vietjtnguyen/py-misc/README.md

 ## pymap

-This script started as some ideas to into my head while writing pycalc.
+This script started as some ideas that got into my head while writing pycalc.
 Basically it lets you write small Python functions (really just [lambdas](http://docs.python.org/2/reference/expressions.html#lambda)) and apply them (i.e. [map](http://docs.python.org/2/library/functions.html#map)) to each input line.

 *This documentation is incomplete*